moechofe/lowresrmx/asset.dev/manual.md

 #### `ON RASTER CALL routine`

 Before the rendering of the next line of the screen, will execute a sub-`routine`.
-This is usefull in conjonction with [`=RASTER`](#raster).
+This is useful in conjunction with [`=RASTER`](#raster).

-The code MUST be shorterest, read more about [CPU cycles](#cycles).
+The code MUST be shortest, read more about [CPU cycles](#cycles).

-This can be used to chance colors or scroll background layers, example:
+This can be used to change colors or scroll background layers, example:

     text 3,8,"tap to toggle"
     cell 10,10,1